 Allen Smith is a dad, husband, and modern-day jack of all trades—sometimes a software developer and teacher, sometimes a filmmaker and retail worker, and even once a core team member for a major forensic crime lab.
 He has spent his entire life learning, growing, and working for a living, all with a singular unwavering mission to help people.
-He is running for Congress to help us fix our broken and corrupt systems, reclaim the future for our kids, and save the planet while we’re at it.
+He is running for Congress to help us dismantle corrupt systems, reclaim the future for our kids, and save the planet while we’re at it.

 Allen grew up in a military family, spending his childhood a few years at a time in cities and towns all across our country.
 A true middle-class mutt, he is the product of suburban cul-de-sacs, rural countrysides, and all the places in between.
 His mother was a nurse and his father handled outpatient care services for the United States Army Medical Command.
 They didn’t have a lot of money, but that helped them appreciate the things they did have even more.
 Sometimes that meant bike rides around the base or cannonballing into piles of autumn leaves; other times it meant creating makeshift sleds for the hills that led to the grocery-store alleyway behind the house they were living in.